hoenchioma/transperfecta/README.md

 This is an English to Bangla dictionary website implemented using Perfect Hashing.
 The backend is a NodeJS server written in Typescript, while the frontend is a ReactJS application.

+This is a project for the course CSE-3203 at University of Dhaka.

 The data for the dictionary was collected from [here](https://github.com/MinhasKamal/BengaliDictionary).

 You can view a demo of the website [here](https://transperfecta.herokuapp.com/).